 "In the future, customers across various industries will no longer be bound to suppliers based on the communications protocol used and competition will more strongly focus on creating value.
 Adoption of OPC UA over TSN will drive this paradigm also into the world of deterministic and real-time communication.
 At the same time, it will enable using the same consistent information model from the field to the cloud."

-Dr. Bernhard Eschermann, CTO of ABB Industrial Automation Division
+Dr. Bernhard Eschermann, CTO of ABB Process Automation, OPC board member